Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 # **CMOS Ciruit Design and Spice Simulation using Sky130 Technology**
 ![image](https://user-images.githubusercontent.com/90343497/132997260-aeda2b04-fa37-4ebd-b032-93007941783f.png)

+# **Index**
+- Introduction of the workshop
+- Introduction to Sky130
+- Day1:Basics of NMOS drain current(Id) vs Drain to Source voltage(Vds)
+  - Section-1:Introduction to Circuit design and Spice simulations
+  - Section-2:NMOS Resistive region and Saturation region
+  - Section-3:Introduction to spice
+  - Lab activity-1
+ - Day2:
+   - Section-1:
+   - Section-2:
+  - Day3:
+    - Section-1:
+    - Section-2:
+  - Day4:
+    - Section-1:
+   - Day5:
+     - Section-1:
+     - Section-2:
 ## Introduction of the workshop:
-- This workshop is about CMOS Ciruit Design and Spice Simulation using sky130 Technology.This course content is divided for five days having both theory description and labs of Circuit design and Spice simulation.On the first day of workshop the topics covered are Introduction to spice simulation,Nmos resistive and saturation region of operation,introduction to spice.The second day of workshop is about Spice simulation for lower nodes and velocity saturation effect,CMOS voltage transfer characteristics.The third day of workshop is about CMOS voltage transfer characteristics-Spice simulations,Static behaviour-CMOS inverter robustness-Switch threshold voltage.The fourth day of workshop is about CMOS Noise Margin Robustness Evaluation.The fifth day of workshop is about CMOS power supply and device variation robustness evalation.
+- This workshop is about CMOS Ciruit Design and Spice Simulation using sky130 Technology organized by VLSI System Design.This course content is divided for five days having both theory description and labs of Circuit design and Spice simulation.On the first day of workshop the topics covered are Introduction to spice simulation,Nmos resistive and saturation region of operation,introduction to spice.The second day of workshop is about Spice simulation for lower nodes and velocity saturation effect,CMOS voltage transfer characteristics.The third day of workshop is about CMOS voltage transfer characteristics-Spice simulations,Static behaviour-CMOS inverter robustness-Switch threshold voltage.The fourth day of workshop is about CMOS Noise Margin Robustness Evaluation.The fifth day of workshop is about CMOS power supply and device variation robustness evalation.
 ## Introdution to Sky130:
 - Sky130 is a foundry which is used to built a chip using 130nm gate channel length by providing pdk's(Process Development Kit) i.e models,libraires.
 - Sky130 releases data in open source format

-## Day1:
+## Day1:Basics of NMOS drain current(Id) vs Drain to Source voltage(Vds)

 ## Section-1:Introduction to Circuit design and Spice simulations